 Andreas Angelidakis - 'Seawall' - for Hastings

 ‘Seawall’ is a collection of eight identical structures located in a small public square just outside Hastings Contemporary.
 The structures are made to resemble concrete accropode blocks that are designed to resist the action of waves on coastal locations.
-The work is the artist’s response to the gallery’s close proximity to the seafront, referencing the encroaching ocean and coastal erosion due to climate change.
+The work was the artist’s response to the gallery’s close proximity to the seafront, referencing the encroaching ocean and coastal erosion due to climate change.

 Using the guise of human response to flooding through the invention of sea defence mechanisms, his work reflects on whether the border between land and sea can continue to be a habitable place.

 Up close, these sea wall blocks are revealed to be soft sculptures, their concrete texture realised through digital printed vinyl.
 Arranged in the courtyard space, the blocks were comfortably reclined on like outdoor chaise longues, available for socially distant socialising.
 Visitors were encouraged to use the different elements as a meeting place, reconfigure them to form a wall, or to use them like toys forming a playground to climb on — the use was entirely for visitors to the work to decide.

 From a distance ‘Seawall’ presents the spectacle of severe-looking structures being relaxed on, which might look rather odd to passers-by.
 Softening what at first appears hard, Angelidakis’ artwork queries the idea of the seawall, playing with people’s expectations and prompting questions while side-stepping any rigid definitions.